NEW FOR 2019 Important information for Nassau County Students!

-What If You Don’t Have the Certificate by the Due Date on the Bill?
+What If You Do Not Have The Certificate By The Due Date On The Bill?

-The NYS Education Law states that you have 30 days from the start of classes to get a certificate from your county.
-Therefore, if you don’t have it by the due date, that is okay.
+The NYS Education Law states that you have 30 days from the start of classes to get a Certificate from your county.
+Therefore, if you do not have it by the due date, that is okay.
 You do not need to pay this charge up front and may subtract the Non-Resident Tuition charge from your bill prior to making payment.
-We will remove that charge once we receive your certificate.
+We will remove that charge once we receive your Certificate.

 What If You Are a Permanent Herkimer County Resident?

-Students who are residents of Herkimer County only need to fill out the Affidavit for Certificate of Residence, have their signature notarized, and return it to the Student Accounts Office at the college (they do not need to go to the Herkimer County Treasurer’s Office).
+Students who are residents of Herkimer County only need to fill out the Affidavit for Certificate of Residence, have their signature notarized, and return it to the Student Accounts Office (they do not need to go to the Herkimer County Treasurer’s Office).

-To qualify for a Certificate of Residence, students must have lived in New York State for the past 12 months.
-Residency is verified by the county(ies) in which they have lived for the six months prior to attending college.
-If they have lived in more than one NY State county during those six months, a Certificate of Residence will be required from each of those counties.
+To qualify for a Certificate of Residence, you must have lived in New York State for the past 12 months.
+Residency is verified by the county(ies) in which you have lived for the six months prior to attending college.
+If you have lived in more than one state county during those six months, a Certificate of Residence will be required from each of those counties.

-The legal residence of a college student is presumed to be the residence of the parent, guardian, or any other permanent residence prior to the student's enrollment at the College.
-Residence is not gained or lost by attending college and such attendance does not change a student's legal residence.
+The legal residence of a college student is presumed to be the residence of the parent, guardian, or any other permanent residence prior to the student's enrollment.
+Residence is not gained or lost by attending college, and such attendance does not change a student's legal residence.
 However, a married student, or one who is working full-time in Herkimer County or New York State for over one year may establish his or her own residence.

-Providing the College with proof of residency is an important step in your registration process.
-Please call the Student Accounts Office at 315-866-0300 x8309 if you have any questions about the proper way to complete this requirement.
+Providing Herkimer College with proof of residency is an important step in your registration process.
+Please call the Student Accounts Office at (315) 866-0300 x8309 if you have any questions about the proper way to complete this requirement.